Assessment and Course Placement

 How Does It Work?

 We use your self-reported high school information from your college application to place you into English and math courses.
-This automatically occurs once you complete the Online Orientation.
-Refer to your admissions confirmation email with instructions about how to access your myAVC account.
-Once logged in, Select the "Student Success" tab and then "Online Orientation" under the "Orientation and Workshops" channel.
+This automatically occurs once you submit the online application for admission.
+To see your placements, refer to your admissions confirmation email with instructions about how to access your myAVC account.

-To view your course placements after completing the Orientation:
+To view your course placements after applying to the college:

 - If your college application had incomplete answers to the high school performance questions, your course placement may display a default message to see a counselor.
 However, if you are still within 10 years of high school, you should complete the English and math Guided Self-Placement to receive your placements.